Is health care reform merely cost-minimization, an opaque attempt to force economic responsibility?

 b) There is no question that we need more primary care physicians (PCPs).
 Accessibility is at issue.
 You know the adage about a ‘stitch in time saves nine.’
 Well, with most treatable conditions, getting to the doctor early gives the best chance for having a salutary outcome.

-c) The friendly notion of a “Medical Home" is an integral part of reform; in two words it means “advocacy” and “continuity” of care.
+c) The friendly notion of a “Medical Home" is an integral part of reform; in 2 words it means “advocacy” and “continuity.”

 d) The theory behind “HMOs”—the right care at the right time and place—is the modus operandi of managed care.
 The same principle applies to “ACOs,” the manage care term du jour.
 (Recently I read how different ACOs are from HMOs—don’t kid yourself.
 ‘Been there; done that.’
 Of course, we considered hospitals as part of the mix and we had case management, episodes of care and outcome measurement.
 Nevertheless, when you squeeze a balloon, it pops out somewhere else, doesn’t it?
 You think hospitals bought medical practices to diversify?
 That’s naïve.)